 Your budget is going to change as your business changes.
 It’ll evolve with your business, so you need to be willing to change it based on your growth.
 You will need to adjust to new and perhaps fluctuating costs, so stay mindful of this.
 For example, a construction business will often start with hired equipment, rather than equipment that they have bought.
 However, once the business is growing and doing well, looking for forklifts for sale at Auslift may be necessary, as owning the equipment becomes more lucrative and makes more sense to your budget than hiring it.
-This will mean you have to reassess your budget to figure out how you’ll afford and insure the equipment, as well as any money you may be saving from no longer hiring.

 Prepare and maintain a cash flow forecast so you can easily keep an eye on it and control it.
 This should be done weekly, and this will enable you to get an accurate outlook for the next 6-12 months.
 Setting cash flow targets gives you a more clear picture of what you’re aiming to do and can make your business even more effective.